tdavidcl/Shamrock/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Shamrock's Code of Conduct

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+We as members, contributors, and users of Shamrock, pledge to make participation in our community a harassment-free experience for everyone, regardless of gender, age, nationality, sexual orientation, or experience.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.